Convex-Dev/design/papers/performance.md

 ### Minimising Hops

 The total round trip transaction time is driven mainly by network lag (stages 2,4,6).
-In a decentralised network this is inevitable - we cannot avoid the network latency between the Peer and the Client, and the need for a few rounds of communication between peers to confirm consensus (the minimum is 3, as can be proven in various consensus algorithms in the relevant literature e.g. PBFT).
+In a decentralised network this is inevitable - we cannot avoid the network latency between the Peer and the Client, and the need for a few rounds of communication between peers to confirm consensus (the theoretical minimum number of rounds for systems of this type is generally three, as can be proven in various consensus algorithms in the relevant literature e.g. PBFT).

-The CPoS consensus algotithm, fortunately, is able to achieve the theoretical minimum number of hops to confirm consensus under good conditions.
+The CPoS consensus algorithm, fortunately, is able to achieve the theoretical minimum number of hops to confirm consensus under good conditions.
 Given a well connected network, with the majority of highly staked Peers directly connected to each other, only three hops between Peers are required:
 1. Peer broadcasts Belief containing new block to other Peers
-2. Peers (2/3+) broadcast Belief with new block in next position in consensus
+2. Peers (representing at least 2/3 of total stake) broadcast Belief with new block in next position in consensus
 3. Peers broadcast Belief confirming consensus based on observing same proposal from 2/3 of other peers

 More hops may be required in the case that the network is less well connected.
-Typically however this only adds a small constant number of extra hops, since Belief propagation spreads exponentially across the network (and hence will cover the whole network in log(n) hops)
+Typically however this only adds a small constant number of extra hops, since Belief propagation spreads exponentially across the network (and hence will cover the whole network in `log(n)` hops)

 ### Belief merge performance